hybgah/parking_lot_tracker/README.md

 ## Overview
 ![image](https://user-images.githubusercontent.com/62208537/187294376-8e58eea1-ab91-48d1-9b05-a12e83afafa9.png)
 Program flow is as follows:
-<li> User inputs the video and encodes the location of the entrance
+<li> User inputs the video and encodes the location of the entrance.
-<li> the program tracks the car which went through the entrance(it doesn't track the already existing cars)
+<li> the program tracks the car which went through the entrance(it doesn't track the already existing cars).

 ## How it works
-First we have to thrashold the video.
+First we have to threshold the video.
 Exactly each frame of the video. <br>
 We will use this codes.
 ```
 object_detector = cv2.createBackgroundSubtractorMOG2(history=150, varThreshold=20)